How to do standing wraps

 Painters tape can help secure the velcro.
 It will break if it needs to, avoid using duct tape.

-- If your horse wants to chew them off, you can add some anti-cribbing paste or foul-tasting spray to prevent chewing.
+- If your horse wants to chew them off, add some anti-cribbing paste or foul-tasting spray to prevent chewing.
 Remember that most contain capsaicin, which will test positive at shows.
 Check the label!

 - The outside stable bandage with the velcro should end at the top of your quilt.
 It should also be evenly distributed from top to bottom.
 If you have five loops around the leg from bottom to top, and then 10 loops in the same place at the top, try again.